Unfair Dismissal

 Under section 98 of the Employment Rights Act 1996, the tribunal asks two questions:

-1. Did the employer have a potentially fair reason to dismiss?
-There are five: capability, conduct, redundancy, illegality, and "some other substantial reason."
+1. Was there a fair reason?
+The law recognises five: capability, conduct, redundancy, illegality, and "some other substantial reason."

-2. Did the employer act reasonably in treating that reason as sufficient to dismiss?
-This is the "range of reasonable responses" test — the tribunal doesn't ask what it would have done, but whether a reasonable employer could have dismissed.
+2. Did the employer act reasonably?
+This is the "range of reasonable responses" test — the tribunal doesn't ask what it would have done, but whether a reasonable employer could have dismissed on those facts.

 Process matters as much as substance.
 A genuine misconduct case can become unfair dismissal if the investigation was botched, the employee wasn't given the evidence against them, or there was no proper right of appeal.